mdn/content/files/en-us/web/api/audiolistener/speedofsound/index.md

-The `speedOfSound` property's default value is `343.3` m/s and is used to calculate the [doppler shift](https://en.wikipedia.org/wiki/Doppler_effect) appropriate for the speed the panner is travelling at (as defined by
+The `speedOfSound` property's default value is `343.3` m/s and is used to calculate the [doppler shift](https://en.wikipedia.org/wiki/Doppler_effect) appropriate for the speed the panner is traveling at (as defined by
 {{domxref("PannerNode.setVelocity")}}.)

 > **Note:** Bear in mind that no propagation delay is automatically